thelilylang/lily/FEATURES_TODO.md

 - [ ] Support of generic enum -> analysis
 - [ ] Check method
 - [ ] Check implementation data type -> analysis
+- [ ] Support of enum call -> analysis
+- [ ] Make a register of all operators on this class -> analysis

 #### Codegen (LLVM)